Brazilian comics: Military Dictatorship Period (1964-1985)

 With the emergence of the Military Dictatorship in Brazil, many magazines ended up being cancelled that same year, which resulted in the abrupt cancellation of Pererê after 4 years of publication.
 Cruzeiro continued publishing comics until it closed its doors in 1975, with many of its titles gradually being moved to other publishers such as Abril, RGE and Vecchi.

 In the late 60s, with the commercial success of Monica (Mônica) and Thunder (Jotalhão), Mauricio managed to form a partnership with Abril to publish the Mônica comic book in 1970, which was successful enough that in 1973 the comic book Cebolinha starring the character Jimmy Five debuted.
 Starting in 1974 there were other attempts to publish original comics by Brazilian artists through the publisher, such as Satanésio by Ruy Perotti, Sacarrolha by Primaggio Mantovi, Cacá e Sua Turma by Ely Barbosa, as well as a return of the character Pererê by Ziraldo, however none of the titles lasted more than a year of publication.

+In 1970, Eugenio Colonnese’s X-Man (no affiliation to Marvel Comics’s X-Men) was published.
+It was the first case of a Brazilian hero appearing in a colored comic book.
+Colonnese was described sometimes as the “Brazilian Jack Kirby” for his speed and imagination.
+He was prolific, creating heroes such as Mylar, Superargo, and Pele De Cobra (Snake Skin).

 In the following years, in addition to Disney and Mauricio de Sousa comics, Abril published other well-known titles such as Little Lulu, Woody Woodpecker, The Pink Panther, Looney Tunes, The Flintstones, Yogi Bear and comics of heroes from both Marvel and DC Comics.
 Starting in the late 1970s popular TV shows such as Os Trapalhões and Sítio do Picapau Amarelo were adapted into long running comic books by other publishers such as Bloch and RGE.
 In 1982, two more characters by Mauricio de Sousa gained their own title, Smudge (Cascão) and Chuck Billy (Chico Bento).
 In the same year there was a comic book adaptation of the children's TV show Turma do Lambe-Lambe by Abril, whose characters were created by cartoonist Daniel Azulay, who previously worked with newspaper strips between the 60s and 70s.

 During the dictatorship, several underground and alternative magazines criticizing the regime emerged, among them O Pasquim, which published satirical comic strips and cartoons by Henfil, Jaguar, Millôr Fernandes and Ziraldo, among others.

+There was a trend toward creating imitations of popular US American superheroes, due to Adolfo Aizen’s introduction of many Marvel Comics heroes to Brazilian audiences.
+For example, the GEP Company published the first issue of Raio Negro (Black Bolt) in 1965, a character who was acknowledged by his creator Gedeone Malagola to be heavily inspired by DC Comics’ Green Lantern.
+Other examples include Bola de Fogo (Fireball), considered to be a copy of The Human Torch, and Escorpião (Scorpion), considered to be a copy of The Phantom by Lee Falk.